clukawski/cl-githooks/README.md

 * warnfiles:
 	* list of files you want warnings when committing changes to

-* linter: Linter settings
+* linters: Linter settings
+    * list of dictionaries: one for each linter/syntax/checker tool
       * extension: file extension for the linter to use
 	  * executable: linter executable
 	  * arguments: arguments to pass to the linter
+      * errout: show tool stderr output (some tools will print to stderr instead of stdout)
+        * set to True or False: default False
+      * showout: dump raw output
+        * set to True or False: default False
 * testing: Unit testing settings
 	* executable: unit test tool executable
 	* arguments: arguments to pass to the tool
     * testoutput: show unit test tool output
       * set to True or False
 * checks: List of enabled checks
     * lint_files: use the linter check
     * warn_files: use the file warning check